Go Soeda

-Go Soeda (添田 豪, Soeda Gō) is a former professional Japanese tennis player.
+Go Soeda (添田 豪, Soeda Gō) is a Japanese former professional tennis player.
 He started playing tennis at the age of four and turned professional in April 2003.
 He has won 18 singles titles on the ATP Challenger Tour, and achieved a career-high singles ranking of world No. 47 on 23 July 2012.

 Career

 Junior career

 As a junior, he compiled a 49–48 win–loss record in singles (and 47–47 in doubles), achieving a singles ranking of No. 20 in December 2002 and doubles ranking of No. 43 in September 2002.

 2002–04

 Soeda began playing professional tournaments regularly in 2002 before turning professional in 2003.
 He played primarily on Asian ITF Futures event.
 Soeda rose steadily through his ATP ranking over the next three years.
 He ended 2004 as ranked world No. 493.

 2005–07

 In 2005, Soeda won two Futures tournament in Japan and Sri Lanka, and he made his debut in an ATP World Tour event in Ho Chi Minh City, losing to top seed Mariano Puerta in the first round.
 The following year, Soeda had a very steady year at the Challenger level, reaching the quarterfinals or better seven times, including his first Challenger final in Aptos.
 He also won the Japan F4 Futures.
 Soeda entered the world's top 200 in August and finished 2006 ranked No. 182.

 Go made his first Grand Slam main-draw appearance at the 2007 Australian Open in January and lost to ninth seed Mario Ančić in the first round.
 In August 2007, Soeda defeated Eduardo Schwank to win his first Challenger title in Manta, and he reached the Brisbane Challenger final in November.